Couple loses home, business twice to Oregon wildfires

 “It is a huge loss of not only the income and the business, but the part that matters most to me is I love working with the bees and now I don’t have a single bee,” Reid said.
 “The loss of the bees is really going to take me a long, long time to recover from.
 I don’t really know if I actually ever will.”

-Reid and Day both had concerns about wildfires even before the Almeda Fire, but definitely as fire season approached early this year.
-The unprecedented drought this year had only added to their concerns.
+Reid and Day both had concerns about wildfires even before the Almeda fire.
+The unprecedented drought this year had only added to their worries.

 “This whole place is a tinder box,” Reid said, of Klamath County.
 “We knew that something like this could happen, and we were afraid that it might, but we didn’t think that it would, again.”